Sjogren’s Syndrome symptoms and signs don’t seem to make any sense to the casual observer. Here’s my story.

 Turns out, some of those “worried well” aren’t “well” after all.
 At age 29, at a routine physical, an eager physician’s assistant fresh out of school saw me.
 She took my heart rate complaints seriously and did an EKG – which was the first one I had ever had.
 Lo and behold, I had a congenital heart defect that required intervention.

 I started to doubt my “worried well” label.
 My desire to find one doctor to find the “sole reason” for all of my problems resurfaced.
 I desperately wanted “Gregory House, MD” to be real.
-If I could just find what’s causing everything, I would get a cure that will allow me to live the energetic, pain-free that “everyone else” has.
+If I could just find what’s causing everything, I would get a cure that will allow me to live the energetic, pain-free life that “everyone else” has.

 Routine blood work in the years that followed often had red flags pop up.
 Each time the doctors said the particular results weren’t serious enough to investigate further and that I was “too young” to worry about these things.

 Finally, at age 47, stress in my life was so severe that my symptoms were at their peak.
 I had just lost 20 pounds (on purpose) from exercising every day, so the “you’re just out of shape” excuse wouldn’t fly when I complained of ongoing, severe fatigue at my regular checkup.
 I mentioned the various signs and symptoms I’ve had over the years, and thankfully my physician took me seriously and ran tests beyond the basics.